JIHAD IN THE KORAN

 Most probably this is a reference to the Conquest of Makkah.
 The same is the opinion of Qatadah and Ibn Jarir.
 It seems to mean this: "Though Makkah has not yet fallen to you, Allah has encircled it, and as a result of this victory at Hudaibiyah, it will also fall to you."

-The Bedouins who refused to accompany the Prophet on his attempted pilgrimage to Mecca were denied Khaybar.
-But the Prophet, always thinking ahead, will give them a chance to redeem themselves, revelation 48:16, in what he expects will be a much bigger challenge, the taking of Mecca.
+The Bedouins who refused to accompany Muhammad on his attempted pilgrimage to Mecca were denied Khaybar.
+The Prophet, always thinking ahead, would give them a chance to redeem themselves, offered in Revelation 48:16, in what he expects will be a much bigger challenge: the taking of Mecca.

 48:11 The Bedouins who stayed behind will say to you: “Our possessions and our families preoccupied us; so ask forgiveness for us.”
 They say with their tongues what is not in their hearts.
 Say: “Who can avail you anything against Allah, if He wishes to harm you or He wishes to profit you?
 No, Allah is fully aware of what you do.